Before it happened to my own dog, I had no idea what acid reflux looked like — or that dogs could even get it.

 It’s a histamine-2 blocker that decreases the amount of acid the stomach produces.
 (Remember I said there was a problem with drugs that lower stomach acid?
 We’re getting to the why.)

-I’ve seen many owners give their dog this and other acid-reducing medications … including Omeprazole (Prilosec) which is a proton pump inhibitor.
+I’ve seen many owners give their dog this.
+Plus other acid-reducing medications including Omeprazole (Prilosec).
+It’s a proton pump inhibitor used to reduce the production of stomach acid.
 Prolonged use of these drugs carries considerable health risks.

 So, let’s back up a step.